Learn from experience

 Yes.
 A university-wide recreational sports program is currently in the works.
 We know that fitness and fun are necessary to achieve a healthy balance in your education and your life.

-We know that everyone has different schedules, tastes, and nutritional needs, so we'll be offering a wide variety of dining options.
+We know that everyone has different schedules, tastes and nutritional needs, so we'll be offering a wide variety of dining options.
 Campus dining will include an "all you care to eat" cafeteria and several on-campus restaurants, as well as a convenience store.
 We'll also have beverage and snack vending machines throughout campus.
+Please see our Dining Services page for pricing and ordering information.

 We'll be hooking into a community-wide bus service through the Polk Transit Authority - Citrus Connection, in addition to offering a private shuttle service between Florida Poly and University-sponsored "off campus" housing sites.